Archived Fire Damage Blog Posts

 11/18/2023 (Permalink)

-house on fire To prevent fires during the holidays, there are several measures you can take.
+To prevent fires during the holidays, there are several measures you can take.

 To prevent fires during the holidays, there are several measures you can take.
 First, check all your electrical decorations for damage and frayed wires before plugging them in.
 Second, use battery-operated candles instead of traditional ones to reduce the risk of accidental fires.
 Third, keep flammable materials such as wrapping paper away from heat sources like fireplaces and candles.
 Fourth, never leave cooking food unattended and always make sure to turn off stove burners and ovens after use.
 Finally, have working smoke detectors installed throughout your home in case of an emergency.